Looking for a plan? Enter your zip code to shop online.

 Over the 10 years since ACA passed, the donut hole slowly closed.
 These days, the coverage gap mainly defines how your spending counts to reach the final stage of Part D: catastrophic coverage.

 The out-of-pocket spending threshold you have to reach to enter catastrophic coverage rose significantly in 2020, from $5,100 in 2019 to $6,350.
 This is due to Medicare spending cuts that started in 2018.
+In 2021, your total out-of-pocket spending must reach $6,550 to leave the coverage gap.
 Once you reach the catastrophic coverage phase, you have only a nominal cost for covered prescriptions.

 What Is Medicare Supplement Insurance?

 More commonly known as Medigap, Medicare Supplement Insurance plans help cover some of your out-of-pocket costs under Original Medicare.
 Although private insurance companies sell these policies, the plans are standardized.
 That means that Medigap Plan A provides the same benefits no matter which insurance company you use.
 The same is true for Plan B, C, G, etc. Costs, however, differ from provider to provider.